ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Spatial SQL Reference.md

 ##### Description

-A polygon object is created by receiving spatial objects and SIRDs in the for of Well-Known Text (WKT) or Extended Well known Text (EWKT).
+This function accepts a spatial object in WKT (Well-known Text) format or EWKT(Extended Well-Known Text) as input and creates a POLYGON object.

-If the value of WKT is NULL or the value of SRID is NULL, NULL is returned.
+This function returns NULL if the value of the WKT or SRID is NULL.

+Unlike POLYFROMTEXT, if the WKT or EWKT describes a spatial object that is not a POLYGON object, this function returns NULL.

-If the syntax of WKT or EWKT is incorrect, an error is output.
+If the syntax of the input WKT or EWKT is not valid, an error is occurred.

-If no SRID is entred, the created object's SRID is 0.
+It can specify the SRID of the created object.
+In case it is not specified, if the input was WKT the SRID of the object will be 0 and if the input was EWKT it will be the same as the SRID of EWKT.

 ##### Return Type